 Educational videos of ábaco figures have been being published at the rueda.casino Vimeo channel since the summer of 2020.

-Ábaco is a relatively new dance, introduced in September 2015.
-The focus in ábaco is the social use, aiming for figures corresponding to the most common rueda calls, not necessarily to all existing rueda calls.
+Ábaco is a relatively new dance, created in 2015.
+The focus in ábaco is the social use.

-The common rueda figures have corresponding ábaco figures, and new figures are still added.
-Check the current list of existing ábaco figures (updated september 2020).
+All the most common rueda figures now have corresponding ábaco figures.
+Check the current list of existing ábaco figures (updated 2021).